 Termite shelter tubes look like muddy veins on foundation walls or piers.
 Carpenter ant openings are round and fairly clean, with shavings below rather than glued soil.
 Swarmers for both insects can appear after warm spells, yet ant swarmers have a pinched waist and bent antennae if you can photograph them safely without touching.

 If you only see uniform powder with no shavings, pause before you assume ants.
 True termite pressure belongs on termite control after we evaluate on site.
-Mixed chemicals make inspection harder and rarely reach the parent nest when the insect was never an ant.
+Do not confuse frass with cobwebs or insect parts spiders leave near fixtures.
+Spider web rhythm on guest porches keeps web work separate from wood insect stories.

 What we focus on during a sill visit

 Our ant control visits combine a careful interview with a physical search for moisture and entry points.
 We want to know whether the problem is one satellite nest in a damp window sill or a parent nest deeper in the structure.
-That answer changes how we treat and what we ask you to fix with carpentry or gutters.
+If several spring worries compete for attention, run the seacoast pest priority quiz when ants at the sill share a calendar with ticks at the hedge or rodents near the garage slab.

 When to call before the next warm stretch